jayhorn/jayhorn/_posts/2016-08-01-model-checking-java.md

 $$

 Now how do we get from this to a proof that the assertion holds?
-Short answer: get a tool that does this like [Eldarica](http://lara.epfl.ch/w/eldarica) or [Z3](https://github.com/Z3Prover/z3) and read [this](https://www7.in.tum.de/~rybal/papers/2013-sas-solving-universally-quantified-horn-clauses.pdf) paper or [this](https://www7.in.tum.de/~rybal/papers/2013-cav-solving-existentially-quantified-horn-clauses.pdf) paper.
-The buzzwords you need to know are property directed reachability or PDR aka IC3.
-If you don't like to read, there is also a [video](https://vimeo.com/36729095).
+Short answer: get a tool that does this, for instance [Eldarica](https://github.com/uuverifiers/eldarica) or [Z3](https://github.com/Z3Prover/z3).
+Horn solvers use methods like predicate abstraction, CEGAR, or PDR/IC3, and can handle systems with hundreds or thousands of clauses.

 These tools try to find a formula for each of our predicates `p1`, `p2`, and `p3` such that all Horn clauses become valid.
 For `p0`, we have to pick `true`, because we want to prove that the assertion holds from any initial state.
 For example, a tool could pick: